pnkraemer/probdiffeq/docs/examples_benchmarks/solvers_solutions/dynamic_output_scales.md

 plt.show()
 ```

-The DynamicSolver follows the exponential growth by rescaling the output-scale appropriately; the MLESolver is hopelessly lost.
+The solver_dynamic follows the exponential growth by rescaling the output-scale appropriately; the solver_mle is hopelessly lost.